 In this article you will discover all about a noise induced hearing loss audiogram is and why it essential to help succeed with your calim for compensation.

-Noise induced hearing loss audiogram: on this page you will discover what an audiogram is; how the shape of the audiogram can prove your occupational hearing loss compensation claim; why an audiogram can’t be faked; the role of the Ear Nose And Throat Consultant; how hearing loss is adjusted for age and how your hearing loss is measured.
+We explain how the shape of the audiogram can prove your occupational hearing loss compensation claim; why an audiogram can’t be faked; the role of the ENT consultant; how hearing loss is adjusted for age and how your hearing loss is measured.

 What is a noise induced hearing loss audiogram?

-This is the normal way that you hear – the air vibrates with sound which is picked up by your ear drum.
+Air conduction is the normal way that you hear.
+The air vibrates with sound, which is picked up by your ear drum.

-An audiologist will use head phones and send sounds at different noise levels and frequencies (such as a low sound compared with a high pitch sound) – you respond when you hear a sound and your responses are charted to create the air conduction part of the audiogram.
+An audiologist will place you in head phones in a sound proof booth.
+Sounds are then sent at different noise levels and frequencies (such as a low sound compared with a high pitch sound).
+You respond when you hear a sound and your responses are charted to create the air conduction part of the audiogram.